 I published my book in April.
 I started taking lessons.
 I was invited to speak in Nashville at an MTNA conference.

-Ok, now that that’s done, I am going back through and send a moment thinking of what I could have done better.
+Okay, now that that’s done, I am going back through and spending a moment to think of what I could have done better.

 I know there will be things, after all, nobody’s perfect.
 The hard part is going to be;

 For me, this usually doesn’t mean not admitting that I did something wrong.
 I find it easy to find fault with myself.
 What’s hard is overly exaggerating every little thing I may have done wrong.